-With all the “Greatest of All-Time” debates going on today, my question is why do people forget Larry Bird when the debate is raging?
-Bird, along with Magic Johnson, saved the NBA and I think that there is little doubt that if it wasn’t for Larry and Magic, Michael Jordan could never have achieved the level of fame he ultimately did.
+With all the “Greatest of All-Time” debates going on today, my question is, why do people forget Larry Bird when the debate is raging?
+Bird, along with Magic Johnson, saved the NBA, and I think that there is little doubt that if it wasn’t for Larry and Magic, Michael Jordan could never have achieved the level of fame he ultimately did.
 Younger people may not remember, but in the early 1980s, TV broadcasts for many NBA games were only shown on tape delay.
-That quickly came to an end when Magic and Bird arrived on the scene.
+That quickly ended when Magic and Bird arrived on the scene.

-I have seen arguments about how Lebron James played tougher competition than Jordan in the NBA Finals, or that the NBA was tougher when Jordan played.
-But I think there is little debate that the 1980s was the greatest time for the NBA.
+I had seen arguments about how Lebron James played tougher competition than Jordan in the NBA Finals or that the NBA was tougher when Jordan played.
+But there is little debate that the 1980s was the most incredible time for the NBA.
 In the 80s, star-studded teams were scattered all over the NBA landscape.
-The Eastern Conference saw teams like the Philadelphia 76ers with Dr. J, Bobby Jones, Andrew Toney, Maurice Cheeks and Moses Malone.
+The Eastern Conference saw teams like the Philadelphia 76ers with Dr J, Bobby Jones, Andrew Toney, Maurice Cheeks and Moses Malone.
 The Milwaukee Bucks brought Sidney Moncrief, Bob Lanier and Marques Johnson.
 The soon-to-be title-winning Detroit Pistons, who started to come into their own in 1985, were building their team.
 And what about Dominique Wilkins and his Atlanta Hawks or the New York Knicks led by Bernard King?

-Lebron makes everybody better around him also, but Bird, if need be, would take a game over and win it in the fourth quarter himself, which James has not always been able to do.
-Jordan could also dominate to lead a team like Bird did, but Jordan never really worried that much about getting his teammates involved in the game.
-Bird is kind of a combination of Jordan and James, the best of both worlds.
+Lebron also makes everybody better around him, but Bird, if need be, would take a game over and win it in the fourth quarter, which James has not always been able to do.
+Jordan could also dominate to lead a team as Bird did, but Jordan never really worried that much about getting his teammates involved in the game.
+Bird is a combination of Jordan and James, the best of both worlds.

 Bird in the playoffs was as clutch as any player who ever lived.